Romanian Orthodox Church: In the Principalities and the Kingdom of Romania

 After World War I, the Kingdom of Romania significantly increased its territory.
-Consequently, the Romanian Orthodox Church needed massive reorganization in order to incorporate congregations from these new provinces.
+Consequently, the ROC needed massive reorganization in order to incorporate congregations from these new provinces.
 This led to shortages and difficulties.
-The Church had to establishing a uniform interpretation of canon law.
+The Church had to establish a uniform interpretation of canon law.
 It had to handle public funds for paying clergymen in the newly acquired territories and, generally speaking, manage the relationship with the state.
 The legislation was intricate.
 The Statute on the organization of the Romanian Orthodox Church adopted by the Romanian parliament on May 6, 1925, counted 178 articles.
-The law on the functioning of the Romanian Orthodox Church counted 46 articles.
+The law on the functioning of the ROC counted 46 articles.
 Legislators adopted the Transylvanian tradition of mixing clergymen and laymen in administrative assemblies and granted bishops seats in the Romanian Senate.
 However, the context also allowed a number of young theologians like Nichifor Crainic, Ioan Savin, or Dumitru Stăniloae to study abroad.
 These theologians proved extremely influential after their return to Romania and helped shape theological academies.
 With a few rare exceptions, like Gala Galaction, the Romanian Orthodox theologians of this period embraced nationalism.
 Their scholarly works are thus imbued with nationalist ideology.

 The second half of the 1920s is marked by the rise of antisemitism in Romanian politics with figures such as A.C.
 Cuza or Iron Guard founding father Codreanu.
 Antisemitism also became apparent in church publications.
 In 1925, for instance, church journal Revista Teologică (The Theological Review) published an anti-Semitic article by Sibiu professor priest Pompiliu Morușca.
 Morușca's article blamed the Jews for the economic situation of Romanians in Bukovina.
 It is a testimony of an older form of anti-Semitism going back to the 19th century.
-The Romanian Orthodox Church would evolve different forms of antisemitism in the 1930s.
+The ROC would evolve different forms of antisemitism in the 1930s.
 The Concordat of 1927 also triggered anti-Catholic reactions.